 Read the full blog post: Peguyangan Waterfall on Nusa Penida

 4. Seganing Falls

 If you don’t like heights skip this trek.
 The path is at times less than half a yard in width.
-On one side is the giant vertical rock wall and on your other side a tiny wooden fence protecting you from a certain death if you were to fall.
+On one side is the giant vertical rock wall and on your other side a tiny wooden fence protecting you from certain death if you were to fall.
 The fence looked like something you would see on an old farm.

-Nevertheless we made the journey down with a self-appointed guide who insisted on joining us.
+Nevertheless, we made the journey down with a self-appointed guide who insisted on joining us.
 He was incredibly funny despite not speaking any English.
 At each scenic point, he would throw his hands up and scream wow, motioning to us to take a photo of him.

 The trek was incredible, which made up for the waterfall.
-We were dripping in sweat, my friend Joel had cut up his leg and we were out of energy hoping to find an amazing waterfall running into the ocean.
+We were dripping with sweat, my friend Joel had cut up his leg and we were out of energy hoping to find an amazing waterfall running into the ocean.
 Once at the bottom we were surprised to find a cascade of trickles running down the rock face.

 5. Kelingking ‘T-Rex’

 The Instagram famous coastal cliffscape, which truly does look like a T-rex didn’t disappoint.
 I still remember the moment I laid eyes on the beach below.
 It felt like I was a human drone.
 I watched the crystal clear water slowly form into a wave before crashing below us, in what seemed like slow motion.